swagato25/fizzbuzz/README.md

 ## API Documentation

-You can find the API documentation at `<link-to-api-documentation>`.
+You can find the API documentation at [API.md](https://github.com/swagato25/fizzbuzz/blob/main/API.md).